Top Gear Pocket 2: Gameplay

 Top Gear Pocket 2 is racing video game where the player drives rally cars through closed-circuit courses.
 The player starts in the last position and must overtake a number of opponents controlled by the game's artificial intelligence before crossing the finish line on the last lap.
 Points are awarded to the player depending o the position they finish a course.
 These can be used to buy or upgrade cars, which have four attributes: acceleration, top speed, handling, and braking.
 The game also includes a multiplayer mode where two players can race against each other.
 The Game Link Cable is required for multiplayer.

 Development and release

 Top Gear Pocket 2 was developed by Kemco as a sequel to Top Gear Pocket.
 The game uses an enhanced version of its predecessor's engine.
-Unlike its predecessor, the game cartridge does not feature a built-in rumble feature, but includes a battery which allows players to save their progress.
+Unlike its predecessor, the international version does not feature a built-in rumble feature (though the Japanese version does), but includes a battery which allows players to save their progress.
 Top Gear Pocket 2 was released on February 1, 2000 in North America.
 In Europe, the game was released as Top Gear Rally 2.